Pyaar Prema Kaadhal

 Pyaar Prema Kaadhal is a 2018 Indian Tamil-language romantic comedy film directed by Elan in his directorial debut, and produced by Yuvan Shankar Raja, under the banner YSR Films, who also composed music for the film, and co-produced by S. N. Rajarajan under K Productions.
 The film stars Harish Kalyan and Raiza Wilson, with Anand Babu, Rekha, Pandian, Munishkanth and Subbu Panchu appear in supporting roles.

 The film's cinematography was handled by Raja Bhattacharjee, with editing done by S. Manikumaran.
 The film began production in late 2017 and was completed in May 2018.
 It was released on 10 August 2018, to a positive response from the audience as well as critics, and became a commercial success.
 The film won two Filmfare Awards South and two SIIMA Awards, including the Best Debut Actress Award for Raiza in both ceremonies.
 It was remade in Telugu as Urvasivo Rakshasivo (2022).

+A spiritual successor titled Pyaar Prema Kalyanam also directed by Elan and starring himself was released in 2026.